Class MapSubject

 Note that keys will always be compared with regular object equality (Object.equals(java.lang.Object)).

-Any of the methods on the returned object may throw ClassCastException if they encounter an actual value that is not of type A or an expected value that is not of type E.
+Any of the methods on the returned object may throw ClassCastException if they encounter an actual map that is not of type A or an expected value that is not of type E.

 • formattingDiffsUsing